MicrosoftDocs/azure-dev-docs/articles/java/ee/deploy-java-liberty-app-aca.md

 ---

 Open a web browser to the URL to access and test the application.
-The following screenshot shows how the application will look:
+The following screenshot shows the running application:

 :::image type="content" source="./media/deploy-java-liberty-app-aca/deploy-succeeded.png" alt-text="Screenshot that shows the Java liberty application successfully deployed on Azure Container Apps.":::